dhellmann/pymotw-3/source/sys/interpreter.rst

 Unicode Defaults
 ================

-To get the name of the default Unicode encoding being used by the interpreter, use :func:`getdefaultencoding`.
-The value is set as the interpreter is initialized, and cannot be changed.
+To get the name of the default Unicode encoding the interpreter is using, call :func:`getdefaultencoding`.
+The value is set during start-up, and cannot be changed.

 The internal encoding default and the file system encoding may be different for some operating systems, so there is a separate way to